JJSalsbury/JJSalsbury-weekend-sql-to-do-list/preplanning.md

     [ ] Create addTasks function, write an ajax POST request.
         [ ] Add POST request to url /tasks_library as .then promise.

-3. When a Task is complete, its visual representation should change on the front end.
+3.1.
+When a Task is complete, its visual representation should change on the front end.
     (updates "Task Complete" table header in the database.)
     [ ] Create taskComplete function, write ajax PUT request.  //??
         [ ] Change background of the task container could change from red to green.
-        [ ] Create taskComplete function, write ajax POST request as.then promise //??
+        [ ] Create taskComplete function, write ajax POST request as.then promise.  //??

+3.2.
+Whether or not a Task is complete should also be stored in the database.
+    [ ] Create function for PUT request to update 'ready to transfer'.

-[ ] Create renderToDom function to render data to DOM.
+4. [ ] Create renderToDom function to render data to DOM.
     [ ] Each task should have an option to 'Complete' or 'Delete':
         [ ] Add complete/delete buttons in append code block.

-[ ] Create function for PUT request to update 'ready to transfer'.

-​
-### DOM
-[ ] Create a front end experience that allows a user to create a Task.
-    [ ] Create input fields in index.html.
-    [ ] Create button to submit user input.
-        => handle data flow on client side, server and database.
-(See tasks above).

 **Here are the specific components for the challenge:**